AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/palettes/timing-with-palettes.md

 the palette will be applied in sequence to each fixture in the group.
 This is a very quick way to busk complex effects.

-&nbsp;<strong>100%</strong> means that all fixtures will change together.
+**100%** means that all fixtures will change together.

-&nbsp;<strong>0%</strong> means that each fixture must complete its fade before the next will start its fade.
+**0%** means that each fixture must complete its fade before the next will start its fade.

 - You need to also have a fade time set, otherwise Overlap has no effect.

-1. Type in the overlap percentage for the palette on the numeric keypad
+1. Type in the overlap percentage for the palette on the numeric keypad.

-2. Press <Keys.SoftKey>Set Overlap</Keys.SoftKey>
+2. Press <Keys.SoftKey>Set Overlap</Keys.SoftKey>.

-3. Type in the fade time if fade is also required
+3. Type in the fade time if fade is also required.

-4. Press a palette button to recall the palette
+4. Press a palette button to recall the palette.

 -   You have to re-enter the overlap each time you recall a palette.
 To use the same overlap every time, set a [Master Overlap](../palettes/timing-with-palettes.md#master-time-for-palettes).